SvenTiigi/STLocationRequest/README.md

 ## Presenting-Recommendation

-The recommended way to present `STLocationRequestController` is the following way, which is also been implemented in the example application.
+The recommended way to present `STLocationRequestController` is the following way.

 ```swift
 if STLocationRequestController.shouldPresentLocationRequestController {